-Marvel icon Stan Lee, who passed away on Monday at the age of 95, created a legacy that will last forever by inventing a giant stable of culture-shifting superheroes.
+Marvel icon Stan Lee, who passed away at the age of 95, created a legacy that will last forever by inventing a giant stable of culture-shifting superheroes.
 Lee did so with the help of his collaborators, such as Jack Kirby, Steve Ditko, and Bill Everett, as they conjured countless characters and stories in the Silver Age of Marvel Comics that would become the superhero foundation for countless readers for decades.
 They would also serve as the bedrock of a thriving cinematic universe whose scale, scope, and ambition remain unmatched.

 Here are Stan "The Man" Lee's most iconic Marvel creations.